 The look and appearance of the Stage Coach was much like the earlier Birch designs but this time 'Wells Fargo' was left off and there was no other identification added to the models.
 The horses were very similar to those used for the 'Galloping Horses' but were adapted to fit onto the different shaft design.
 There was also a driver who was held in place, as on the earlier Birch models, by a peg on the right-hand side of the driver's seat.

 Like other Morestone Series toys at this time, the Stage Coach was issued in a variety of colours and colour combinations.
 In fact it is not known how many variations were made but the predominant colours were green and red.
 Most had contrasting wheels, either black or yellow, but some coaches were painted all one colour.
-The two horses on each model were the same colour and on early models were white, then mid-brown and finally dark-brown, all without trim.
+The two horses on each model were the same colour and on early models were white, then later mid-brown or dark-brown, all without trim.
 The driver was also dark brown with matching hat and wearing a blue scarf.
 His face was given skin-colour trim.

 The Kansas to Texas Stage Coach was sold in a printed end-flap box which had a red drawing of a stage coach on two sides alongside blue lettering stating 'Kansas to Texas Stage Coach' and a drawing of a cactus plant.
 On the other sides 'Complete with Two Horses and Driver Morestone Series' was printed.
 The end-flaps were blank.

 The last variation of the Kansas Stage Coach seems also to have been sold in a yellow 'Essem' box.
 The Essem Stage Coach was issued in 1952 and was a completely new design with plastic horses and was sold in a new blue Essem box.
 The yellow Essem box is therefore rare and was possibly made in a small batch to sell the final stock of the original F W Birch all-metal Kansas Stage Coaches.